How valuations affect land tax

 In some cases, the Valuer-General may, after consideration of a market survey report and results of consultation with local governments and local/industry groups, decide not to make an annual valuation for land in a local government area.
 For those areas, the existing valuations continue to be used.

-The Office of State Revenue must use the Valuer-General’s land valuations to calculate land tax on the freehold land you own in Queensland.
+The Office of State Revenue must use the Valuer-General’s land valuations to calculate the taxable value of the freehold land you own in Queensland.
+But remember—you will only be liable for land tax if the total taxable value of your land on 30 June is over the threshold.

 Find out more about annual land valuations.